-Start by making sure you have one of the best cash back cards in your wallet.
-To ensure you’re squeezing the most you can out of cash back rewards, plot a strategy for which ones to pull out of your wallet and for which purposes.
-Here’s one potential strategy:
+To maximize the value of credit card rewards for countering inflation, start by making sure you have one of the best cash back cards in your wallet — and that you understand the benefits of each card you have.
+To squeeze the most you can out of cash back rewards, you’ll need to determine which ones to pull out of your wallet for different circumstances.

-- Credit card with 3 percent cash back on gas and grocery purchases.
-This card can be particularly helpful in fighting recession-triggered inflation.
-Example: The Blue Cash Preferred® Card from American Express provides 3 percent cash back at gas stations and 6 percent cash back on U.S. supermarket purchases.
+- Gas and grocery card.
+Rather than putting your gas and grocery purchases onto your 2 percent cash back card, pull out a card that offers enhanced benefits on these common spending categories to fight recession-triggered inflation.
+The Blue Cash Preferred® Card from American Express, for example, provides 3 percent cash back at U.S. gas stations and 6 percent cash back on U.S. supermarket purchases.

 “One of the best ways to save on your everyday expenses is by having a credit card that gives you flexibility both in the way you earn and in the way you redeem rewards,” says Elly Szymanski, assistant vice president of credit card products at Navy Federal Credit Union.
 “If you’re in a financial place where you can handle multiple cards in your wallet, this could also help maximize the value you get in return, as different cards have ongoing rewards for different types of spending.”